 So we're looking for renovation projects, looking for refurbishment deals where we can add value.
 There doesn't have to be structural issues, we don't have to be looking for derelict buildings or anything like that.
 We just want properties which are a bit of a project.

-So there’s twenty one listings.
+So there are twenty-one listings.
 I click on list view and you can see how we can improve this slightly.
-If we go down to fifty, we’re going to focus on the lowest value ones first.
-There’s a little bit of tweaking you need to do initially to improve the filters.
-You want to list all of those properties on one page so can can simply, easily scroll down and try and pick out the ones that fit.
+If we go down to fifty, we're going to focus on the lowest value ones first.
+There's a little bit of tweaking you need to do initially to improve the filters.
+You want to list all of those properties on one page so can simply, easily scroll down and try and pick out the ones that fit.

 Your Refurbishment Project

-The second one is setting up an alert.
+- The second one is setting up the alerts.